-Will Prince Harry & Meghan Markle Stay Together?
-This Major Thing They Have In Common Could Make Them Stronger
+This Major Thing Prince Harry & Meghan Markle Have In Common Could Keep Them Together

 My parents got divorced when I was young.
 Although they had a fairly pleasant divorce and remained friends, I'd be lying if I said the possibility of getting divorced in my own life doesn't scare me a bit.
 I also think my fear of divorce actually motivates me more than ever to have a happy marriage.
 I'd like to think this is a common dichotomy most children of divorce face, even more high-profile ones like Prince Harry and Meghan Markle.
 Obviously, that leaves us wondering, as two children of divorce, will Prince Harry and Meghan Markle stay together?